dllatas/trivia/nodejs/README.md

 - Unused functions: Add AirBnb linting style!

 - Anti - patterns, syntax and semantics: Picking up a category based on the place ended up being less than 5 lines compared to an original messy "if-else" monster.
 Moreover, the for-loop inside the while made going to the next player for free.
 No more array checkings.
-Representing the players with an array of objects made it simpler to update several different arrays.
+Representing the players with an array of objects made it simpler compared to update several different arrays for each player property.

-- Console printings everywhere: Implemented a module based on events that owns all the messages, and has a display functions.
-The event emitters were moved to their corresponding modules.
+- Console printings everywhere: Implemented a module based on events that owns all the messages, and has a display function.
+The event emitters were exported to different modules.

 - Magic numbers: Use constants instead in the modules.